SAP-samples/cap-cds-hands-on/exercises/05/README.md

 aspect (`name` and `descr`).

-👉 Consider the five fields in the header for the corresponding initial CSV data file, where their origin now should make sense:
+👉 Consider the five fields in the header for the corresponding initial CSV data file, where their origin and number now should make sense:

 ```csv
 code,symbol,minorUnit,name,descr